 for soprano and piano (BMI)

 I have used "micro-dramatic" here to describe the small dramas which occur in a society where people are continuously in close proximity with one another.
 For example, in a trip to the market in Prague, on the #217 bus over the hill to the Anděl shopping area, a dozen small dramatic exchanges may occur before I again cross the threshold of my flat, my back pack full of groceries.
 That I am not fluent in Czech only adds to the observational intensity.
-This is one of the attractions Prague has for me, an urban Walden Pond of sorts, which is in stark contrast with my little-too-perfect and drama-free life in Oregon.
+This is one of the attractions Prague has for me, an urban Walden Pond of sorts, which is in stark contrast with my little-too-perfect and drama-free life in Wisconsin.

 The sound files that accompany the scores below are generated by the Sibelius notation software.
-See note below on the use of compound time.

 Click title to see and hear.

 The Tram Spider, 2:37

 The Never Close, 3:33

 About Dan Senn